 The San Francisco Women Artists records measure 15.5 linear feet, date from 1925 to 1999, and include administrative records, correspondence, membership files, exhibition files, inventory records, printed material, twenty scrapbooks, photographs, eight photograph albums, and two motion picture film reels.

-The Museum of Craft and Folk Art records measure 28.9 linear feet and date from 1970 to 2012.
+The Museum of Craft and Folk Art records measure 28.9 linear feet and 12.48 GB and date from 1970 to 2012.
 The museum was established in 1982 in San Francisco, California and exhibited local and national craft and folk art collections until it closed in 2012.
 The collection includes administration records, extensive exhibition files, artists' files, museum publications, printed material, video recordings, born digital items, and photographic material.